surfriderfoundationeurope/The-Plastic-Origins-Project/README.md

 Plastic Origins is a project from the not-for-profit [Surfrider Foundation Europe](www.surfrider.eu).
 We aim to map river plastic pollution.
 It's a **hot topic**, here is why:

+1. Plastic pollution is the second biggest threat to our Ocean after climate change.
-1. Ocean plastic pollution mainly comes from terrestrial sources.
+2. Ocean plastic pollution mainly comes from terrestrial sources.
 Rivers are pathways for litter entering the ocean.
 For instance, a bottle lost in Paris city might end-up in the Seine River and reach the sea.
-2. Investigating river plastic pollution helps to localize plastic inputs and monitor trends, improvements and measures efficiency.
+3. Investigating river plastic pollution helps to localize plastic inputs and monitor trends, improvements and measures efficiency.
-3. There is currently no obligation for European countries to monitor river plastic pollution.
+4. There is currently no obligation for European countries to monitor river plastic pollution.
 The European water framework directive does not include plastic pollution as an indicator for good environmental status.

 ## All you need to know to get involved